The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/ultimate.md

 With Living Liquid being such a short phase it’s going to require some odd Queen summons.
 This may change slightly due to kill times, but if extending the phase to enrage, the first summon should be at 80 gauge while the second summon will be at 50.
 This allows us to build our battery back up before the phase ends to prepare for a big buff window in phase 2.
 If you’re killing around the 2 minute mark, you may only want to summon Queen once around 60 seconds.
 Otherwise you’ll risk going into BJ/CC with less than 50 battery.

 Kill times will vary, but the goal for Living Liquid is to end with 70 - 85 Heat (along with an unused Barrel Stabilizer) and 60 - 80 Battery.
 This enables your reopener on Phase 2 to be as high as possible without overcapping.
+*Keep in mind that once your group is comfortable with the DPS check at the end of Phase 1 you can then extend to the enrage cast by killing Liquid Hand first.
+This is a great strat for party comps with 3 min burst windows as it’ll allow them to do a full opener along with the 2 min burst window upon the start of Phase 2.*

-Suggested uses for Tactician:
+#### Suggested uses for Tactician:

-As tank tethers appear.
-Covers Splashes, tank busters, and Cascade Jagd Doll sacrifices
+- As tank tethers appear.
+Covers Splashes, tank busters, and Cascade
+- Jagd Doll sacrifices

-Phase 2: Brute Justice and Cruise Chaser
+## Phase 2: Brute Justice and Cruise Chaser

 Physical ranged really shine in this phase.
 They’re capable of handling all of the various movement mechanics without losing uptime.
-Machinists in particular can line up really well for the burst needed to take down the Plasma Shield on Cruise Chaser.
+Machinists in particular can line up really well for the burst needed to take down the [Plasma Shield](#plasma-shield) on Cruise Chaser.
 I will focus on the rotation aspect since regardless of strat, your rotation should remain the same.

-Re-Opening With Delayed Reassemble
+### Re-Opening With Delayed Reassemble

-Backtracking to what we discussed with Living Liquid, you should be entering Phase 2 with a substantial amount of Heat and Battery.
+Backtracking to what we discussed with [Living Liquid](#living-liquid), you should be entering Phase 2 with a substantial amount of Heat and Battery.
 Given the amount of downtime between phase 1 and 2 with limit cut, your Wildfire structure will reset.
 If you opened with a 4th GCD Wildfire, you can opt for a different opener here without any drawbacks given you still fit it into raid buffs.
 Due to the fact Reassemble is on a 55 second timer, we have some wiggle room on where we place it in our reopener.
 Using the example below, Reassemble will come back up for our Drill 60 seconds into Phase 2 when the Hidden Mines are being dropped and Enumeration stacks occur.